Rares8921/Personal-Projects/2019/Java/Info Java/README.md

 ## Requirement(s)
 Mandatory: Java JRE 8 or a later version installed. <br/>
-Optional: Internet connection (when user visits the wikipedia page) <br/>
+Optional: Internet connection (when the user visits the wikipedia page). <br/>

 ## Illustration(s)